 Firearms & Holsters

 Likely the firearm you already own will be just what you need to get started in practical shooting, but you may learn of other competitive opportunities that will give you that excuse you've been looking for to buy a new toy!
 USPSA Action Pistol has five competitive divisions, delineated by equipment rules.
-Unless you are blessed with more money than you need, we recommend that you don't rush out and spend until you've had the opportunity to learn enough about the sport to make an informed decision.
+Don't rush out and buy new equipment until you've had the opportunity to learn enough about the sport to make an informed decision.

 Holsters must retain the firearm during any required movement, must cover the trigger of a holstered gun, must point to the ground when the firearm is holstered, and must be carried at belt level; shoulder holsters, fanny packs, et al, are not permissible at USPSA events.

 Other necessary equipment includes spare magazines or speed loaders and belt mounted carriers.
 In most cases at least one magazine will be included with the firearm when you bought it, but having at least five magazines is desirable to be sure to get you through the various stages in a match.
 Magazines should be available from the gun manufacturer or from a variety of after market sources.

 We recommend two to three belt mounted magazine/speed loader carriers, depending on the divisions in which you choose to compete.

 If it's your first match, and you don't have all those extra magazines, come anyway, chances are excellent that someone else has the equipment you need, and will allow you to borrow or share theirs for the match.
 Don't spend a bunch of money just to try the sport out!